UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/concurrency_part1.rst

 Motivations for parallel execution
 ----------------------------------

-Why would you want your code to use excute in parallel?
+Why would you want your code to use execute in parallel?

 -  Performance
    -  Limited by "Amdahl's Law": http://en.wikipedia.org/wiki/Amdahl%27s_law